-The Graduate Certificate in Professional Accounting (GCPA) is a four subject, one trimester award, nested within the MPA.
+The Graduate Certificate in Professional Accounting (GCPA) is a four unit, one-trimester award, nested within the MPA.
 The GCPA can be used as an entry and/or exit qualification.
 Conceptually, the GCPA has been developed to provide graduates with the capacity to operate in a narrower range of business environments.
 The degree of independence will be more limited and the scope of activity constrained.
 GCPA graduates will manage business problems and provide advice in more restricted professional contexts.
 Typically they work under the supervision of a CPA.

 |MPA502||Business and Company Law||6|

 This course introduces students to the principles and processes of financial accounting the processes and interpretation of financial statements and other financial accounting information.
 Students engage with the accounting process to prepare and present appropriate accounting information and acquire the analytical skills needed for interpretation of that information.

 The subject is introduced with a discussion of the importance of accounting information to decision makers and an introduction to the principles of accrual accounting.